Surprise your loved ones with this family-friendly Bacon & Thyme Mashed Cauliflower. It’s a paleo (and Whole30) side dish that will guarantee smiles!

 When my family and I first started following a paleo diet, I wasn’t sure what to expect.
 It was a new way of looking at food.
 I wanted to focus on all of the foods I *could* be eating rather than the foods I was now avoiding.
 I found myself adding more and more vegetables and fruits into our diet and using them in ways that I previously hadn’t thought about.
 I was stuffing bell peppers with sandwich toppings rather than squeezing them in between bread and using frozen bananas to make “ice cream”.

-And I have to confess, when I saw cauliflower being mashed as a mashed potato substitute, I was dubious.
+And I have to confess, when I saw cauliflower being mashed as a mashed potato substitute and in cauliflower casserole, I was dubious.
 How on earth could cauliflower ever replicate that creamy homey-ness I got out of good ‘ol fashioned mashed potatoes.
 But you know what?
 They do!
 In fact, this year I made them as part of my dad’s birthday dinner and he didn’t even realize it was cauliflower until my mom commented on how good the cauliflower was.
 I believe his exact words were, “Oh!
 I forgot to get some cauliflower on my plate”.
 My mom and I looked around and laughed as he had already eaten all of his mashed cauliflower.
 Thanks Dad!

 Mashed cauliflower alone is delicious, but I do like to spruce it up from time to time just like with this recipe.
 If you enjoy cheese, a bit of gorgonzola is amazing in this recipe so feel free to add some.